symera/TexPortable/README.md

 ## Where can I get it?

-You can [download the latest version of TexPortable right here][download-latest].
+You can [download the latest version of TexPortable right here][download].

 Double-click on the compressed self-extracting file and select a folder in order to extract it.
 The extracted files will probably take about **700 MiB** of space.
 Please have this in mind if you are going to use it on a USB flash-drive (which I cannot recommended btw, quite slow performance unfortunately).
 I recommend using it with a HDD or even better with SSD drives, because of a much faster performance while launching TexPortable and compiling LaTeX documents.